|Having unprotected anal sex w/ a unknown partner.

 Get Email Notifications When This Forum Updates or Subscribe With RSS

-- AIDS Infection Risk Unprotected Anal Sex Without Ejaculation
+- Can AIDS Be Transmitted Through Unprotected Anal Sex Without Ejaculation?

 This forum is designed for educational purposes only, and experts are not rendering medical, mental health, legal or other professional advice or services.
 If you have or suspect you may have a medical, mental health, legal or other problem that requires advice, consult your own caregiver, attorney or other qualified professional.